What is Gift Aid?

 What if I pay tax at the higher rate?

-As a higher-rate taxpayer you have the right to reclaim tax on your donations.
-All you have to do is remember to include details of your charitable gifts on your self-assessment tax form to claim your additional personal tax relief of 20%.
-Furthermore, since April 2003, higher-rate taxpayers have been able to reclaim tax relief from donations paid to charity both during the previous tax year and during the current tax year, which means that the relief is paid that much more quickly.
+As a higher-rate taxpayer you have the right to reclaim tax on your charitable donations.
+All you have to do is remember to include details of your charitable gifts on your self-assessment tax form to claim your additional personal tax relief (this being the difference between the basic rate of 20% and your higher rate).

 If you would like a receipt for eligible donations that you have made, then please contact our Supporter Helpdesk on 0300 330 1234.